-In 2011 CASEL embarked on an effort to put research into action by launching the Collaborating Districts Initiative (CDI) — a partnership among CASEL, the American Institutes for Research (AIR), and initially eight large school districts across the country: Anchorage, Austin, Chicago, Cleveland, Nashville, Oakland, Sacramento, and Washoe County, NV.
+In 2011 CASEL embarked on an effort to put research into action by launching the Collaborating Districts Initiative (CDI) — a partnership among CASEL, the American Institutes for Research (AIR), and initially eight large school districts across the country: Anchorage, Austin, Chicago, Cleveland, Nashville, Oakland, Sacramento, and Washoe County, Nev.
+Today, Atlanta and El Paso, Tex. have also joined the the collaborative.
 These districts are among the most diverse in the country, collectively educating about 1 million students a year.

 Through the CDI, CASEL is at the forefront of a movement to create sustainable and systemic reforms in school districts across the nation.
 The CDI is designed to achieve two complementary goals:

 - Develop districts’ capacities to plan, implement, and monitor systemic changes that will impact schools and classrooms in ways that enhance students’ social-emotional development and academic performance.

 - Document lessons learned that can inform future efforts to support systemic SEL implementation in districts across the country.